-There are unconfirmed stories that they managed to sink several rubber rafts which the Japanese used to travel from Malaysia.
+There are unconfirmed stories that they managed to sink several rubber rafts which the Japanese used to travel from Malaya.
 General Yamashita actually considered stopping the invasion on 10 February, because the resistance was so strong.

 Dalforce member Teo Choon Hong later explained to researchers why he had fought so desperately.
 “I didn’t think I would be safe behind the line,” he said.
 “Since it wasn’t safe, I might as well go to the front to resist them, to fight them.
 If I could kill one Japanese my sacrifice would be rewarded.”